istopwg/pwg-books/ippguide/printers.md

 ### Printer Capability Attributes

-Printers provide many capability attributes, including:
+Printers have many capability attributes, including:

 - "ipp-features-supported": A list of IPP features that are supported, for example 'ipp-everywhere' and 'icc-color-matching'.